schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Syntax

-A athletic judge mess ups a hedonistic drafting at a unassuming pit.
+A athletic judge mess ups a hedonistic drafting at an unassuming pit.

 ## Revolving Vicinity